victor-gurbani/instagram_network_analysis/README.md

 To monitor the scraping you can `tail -F relations.txt `

 > [!CAUTION]
-> Errors usually occur after Instagram blocks the session due to suspecting that you are using bots.\
+> Errors occur after Instagram blocks the session due to suspecting that you are using bots.\
-> You'll need to log in again to restore the Instaloader session.
+> **You'll need to log in again to restore the Instaloader session.**

+> [!TIP]
+> Open your preferred browser and open Instagram.
+Without closing it, load the cookies (Step 1), and start the script.
+Do NOT close the browser window or interact with it during scraping.
+Use trustworthy accounts and do not use VPNs.

 ## Step 3

 Finished!
-Now **visualise it and process the data!**
+Now **visualize it and process the data!**

 Go to the corresponding folder `02 visual` and copy the relations.json file:
 ```bash